Shopping in Asheville

 Amazing Savings (121 Sweeten Creek Rd., South Asheville, 828-669-898; 45 S. French Broad Ave., Downtown, 828-255-8858; and U.S. Hwy, 70, Black Mountain, 828-669-8988) does have some truly amazing bargains on food items, although you have to look carefully at the expiration dates.

 If you must go to a mall, the only one in Asheville worth a trip is the Asheville Mall (3 S. Tunnel Rd., East Asheville, 828-298-5080; www.asheville-mall.com), a large regional mall with one million square feet of retail space, more than 100 specialty stores and Belk, Sears, Dillard's and JCPenney as anchors.
 The Barnes & Noble bookstore here is the largest one in the state.
 Be forewarned that Tunnel Road traffic can be very bad.
-The other “major” mall, Biltmore Square (800 Brevard Rd., Asheville West, 828-667-2308; www.mybiltmoresquare.com) plans to convert to an outlet mall format after a series of developers/owners were unable to make it a success as a regular mall.
-Its future is unclear.
+Asheville Outlets (800 Brevard Rd., Asheville West, 828-667-2308; www.shopashevilleoutlets.com), formerly Biltmore Square Mall, successfully converted to an outlet mall format after a series of developers/owners were unable to make it a success as a regular mall.
+It now has about 75 manufacturer outlet and other retail stores.
 The other “malls” around town, such as Westgate, River Ridge, Southridge and Innsbruck Mall, are essentially just strip shopping centers.

 A couple of other mallish places you might consider are Biltmore Park Town Square (1 Town Square Blvd., South Asheville, 828-210-1660; www.biltmorepark.com), a mix-used community with a 15-screen movie theater, Biltmore Grande, some chain stores including REI, Orvis and Barnes & Noble, a Hilton hotel and a number of chain restaurants, plus apartments and condos.
 The Grove Arcade (1 Page Ave.
 Downtown Asheville, 828-252-7799; www.grovearcade.com), originally built in the 1920s as an one of the first enclosed malls in the country, is now more for visitors than locals, but it has a nice selection of restaurants around the exterior, many with sidewalk seating, and a few interesting shops inside, along with apartments and offices.